 Do you have an eye for color and design, and enjoy applying makeup on yourself and your friends?
 When you read a fashion magazine, do you focus more on the makeup than the clothes?
 Or when you watch a movie, do you like to see what lipstick color the actresses have on?
 If so, a career in cosmetology may be for you.
 You may even want to become a professional makeup artist!

-To learn more about training for a career in cosmetology, contact Paul Mitchell the School.
+To learn more about training for a career in cosmetology, contact Paul Mitchell the School at Campus.